 For years, the Chemical Cuisine glossary of food additives has been one of the most heavily trafficked pages on the Center for Science in the Public Interest's web site.
-Today the group is launching a mobile application that will bring CSPI's food additive safety ratings directly to iPhones, iPads, the iPod Touch, and Android-equipped mobile devices.
+Today the group is launching a mobile application that will bring CSPI's food additive safety ratings directly to iPhones, iPads and the iPod Touch.

 "Shopping for groceries was a lot easier when more food came from farms, and not factories," said CSPI executive director Michael F. Jacobson.
 "And the tens of thousands of packaged foods on supermarket shelves have a bewildering array of chemical food additives, designed to variously enhance the taste, texture, color, or shelf life of the product.
 We decided to make life a little easier for those who want to satisfy your curiosity about some of the most commonly used food additives—from the convenience of your mobile device."

 Happily, most food additives are relatively safe in the amounts they are used, according to CSPI.
 But the group's scientists have flagged those additives that everybody should avoid, as well as a number of additives most people would do well to cut back on.
 The app features a randomly selected additive each time it loads—and lets users search for specific additives or browse among categories.
 Some of the entries may surprise people, including:

 POLYGLYCEROL POLYRICINOLEATE.
 It certainly sounds scary!
 It's used in some chocolate candies and margarines.
 But it's perfectly safe.
 One would be better off worrying about the saturated and trans fat in foods that contain it.